AlexisLeBars/flood_attacks/README.md

 How to use :

-- First compile the file using a c comiler like gcc
+- First compile the file using a C compiler like gcc
 - Then use ```$flood help``` to have a full description of all the parameters